DETROIT (AP) - The Detroit Red Wings surged past Nashville in both the NHL and Central Division standings with a pair of wins.

 Hudler made it 3-2 early in the third period after tying the game with 3:37 left in the second.

-Both teams competed with postseason-like intensity and that led to plenty of checking, shoving, swinging gloves and trash talk.
+Both teams competed with playoff-like intensity and that led to plenty of checking, shoving, swinging gloves and trash talk.

 "It's always tough to play against them because the games make a difference," Nashville's Kimmo Timonen said.
 "It's like a playoff game for us - and for them."